-Laethitia Patadji is the Vice President and Treasurer of the Scholarship Plus Associate Board, and also served as Interim Vice-Chair.
+Laethitia Patadji was the inaugural Treasurer of the Scholarship Plus Associate Board, and also served as Interim Vice-Chair.
 In addition, she volunteers for Sponsor for Educational Opportunities (SEO) where she has mentored high school juniors for the past two years.
 She also provides free tax preparation during tax season for elderly and low-income people through the National Association of Black Accountants (NABA) VITA program, which she has been doing for the past four years.

 Outside of her volunteering activities, Laethitia has worked at Citigroup for five years in the Finance Department in multiple roles.
 In her current role, Laethitia is an Assistant Vice President in Global Costing Analysis where she oversees the cost allocation of the Anti-Money Laundering Function to the different businesses and regions under Citigroup.

 Laethitia received her bachelor's degree with honors from Carnegie Mellon University in 2013.